arismelachroinos/lscript/README.txt

 Welcome to the LAZY script   VERSION 0.1

-For feature-recomendation , contact me on facebook https://www.facebook.com/arismelachroinos
+For feature-recomendation , add it on the "Issues" tab.
+NOW!

 I AM NOT RESPONSIBLE HOW YOU USE THIS TOOL.BE LEGAL AND NOT STUPID.